reineckef/Ntthal-XS/README.md

 Alternatively, you can download a [release](/releases) and run:

 	cpanm Ntthal-XS-#.#.#.tar.gz

 Here, the # signs are placeholders for the version number.

-The package will also install a demo/driver script named **ntthal_xs.pl**, which should be executable after isntallation.
+The package will also install a demo/driver script named [ntthal_xs.pl](/bin/ntthal_xs.pl), which should be executable after isntallation.
 The purpose is to test the functionality and serve as a template for own code.

 ## SYNOPSIS